 Of course, the ideas of different members of the New York Young Republican Club will often and quite naturally conflict.
-But it is not the proper role of the Club to attempt to shield individuals from ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
+But it is not the Club’s proper role to attempt to shield individuals from ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
 Although New York Young Republican Club greatly values civility, and although all members of the Club share in the responsibility for maintaining a climate of mutual respect, concerns about civility and mutual respect can never be used as a justification for closing off discussion of ideas, however offensive or disagreeable those ideas may be to some members of our community.

 The freedom to debate and discuss the merits of competing ideas does not, of course, mean that individuals may say whatever they wish, wherever they wish.
-The New York Young Republican Club may restrict expression that violates the law, that falsely defames a specific individual, that constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests, or that is otherwise directly incompatible with the functioning of the New York Young Republican Club.
+The New York Young Republican Club may restrict expression that violates the law, which falsely defames a specific individual, which constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests or otherwise directly incompatible with the functioning of the New York Young Republican Club.
 Accordingly, the Club may reasonably regulate the time, place, and manner of expression to ensure that it does not disrupt the ordinary activities of the Club.
-But these are narrow exceptions to the general principle of freedom of expression, and it is vitally important that these exceptions never be used in a manner that is inconsistent with the Club’s commitment to a completely free and open discussion of ideas.
+But these are narrow exceptions to the general principle of freedom of expression.
+It is vitally important that these exceptions never be used in a manner that is inconsistent with the Club’s commitment to a completely free and open discussion of ideas.